Dictate Text Instead of Typing – Great for those small keyboards!

 The best tip we can give in order to succeed with dictation is that you need to practice until you feel comfortable talking to your device.
 Just sit down and write a couple of text messages or emails until you it flows easily.

-Press Done or the microphone icon displayed on the screen to end dictation.
+Press the Keyboard icon displayed on the screen to end dictation.

 If there is silence for a few moments, your device will automatically end the dictation without pressing Done.